effectai/dApp-Label-Image/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For a detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+# Node Version

+You need to use Node version 16.0.0 or higher